 To me, of course, it was still the Kansas State Fair.

-But in the 1970s, attendance began to dwindle and upkeep began to fail.
-By 1974, the fairgrounds lease was terminated.
-Plans were made to build a Sunflower State Expo Center, which was joined by a high-class hotel in 1984.
+But in the 1970s, attendance at the Topeka fair began to dwindle and upkeep began to fail.
+By 1974, the Topeka fairgrounds lease was terminated.
+Plans were made to build a Sunflower State Expo Center on the same site, which was joined by a high-class hotel in 1984.
 The fair we knew had long since faded away, though the Shawnee County Fair continued to be held in a reserved area and some of the old exhibit halls had been preserved for community use.

 This is when my family and neighbors finally acknowledged the State Fair was being held in Hutchinson now.